-Peruvian-style grilled chicken is one of my favorite summertime meals (and from the emails and photos folks send me, it's probably one of your favorites as well).
-The spice- and vinegar-rubbed, slow-grilled chicken is great on its own, but add some of the this-s#!t-is-good-on-everything creamy jalapeño sauce and you've got a meal that guests are gonna insist you share the recipes for.
+Peruvian-style grilled chicken is one of my favorite summertime meals (and, from the emails and photos folks send me, it's probably one of your favorites as well).
+The spice- and vinegar-rubbed, slow-grilled chicken is great on its own, but add some of the this-s#!t-is-good-on-everything creamy jalapeño sauce, and you've got a meal that guests are gonna insist you share the recipes for.

-The first step was to ditch the idea of roasting a whole chicken and instead focus on getting the same flavors into quick-cooking chicken cutlets that I cut from boneless skinless chicken breasts.
+The first step was to ditch the idea of roasting a whole chicken and instead focus on getting the same flavors into quick-cooking chicken cutlets that I cut from boneless, skinless chicken breasts.

-For the marinade, I used the exact same one I make for the my original Peruvian-style grilled chicken recipe—a combination of salt, cumin, paprika, black pepper, garlic, vinegar, and vegetable oil.
-The only thing I do differently these days is that I make my marinade in a mortar and pestle.
+For the marinade, I use the exact same one I make for my original Peruvian-style grilled-chicken recipe—a combination of salt, cumin, paprika, black pepper, garlic, vinegar, and vegetable oil.
+The only thing I do differently these days is that I make my marinade with a mortar and pestle.

 The advantage you get from a mortar and pestle is mainly in the flavor department.
 The pestle is a much better tool for crushing garlic cells and releasing their aromatic contents than a knife or a blender, and I know of no other method that produces a similarly thick texture in the final paste.
-The one that I use at home has gone up in price, but there seem to be a number of other well-reviewed options on Amazon.

-Next I add my chicken cutlets to the marinade and turn them to coat well.
+Next, I add my chicken cutlets to the marinade and turn them to coat well.
 The flavors of the marinade mostly stick to the surface of the chicken, but the salt in the marinade performs another role: dry-brining.
-Even in the short window of time the chicken marinates before it hits the grill, the salt will break down some muscle protein, allowing the chicken to retain more moisture as it cooks.
+Even in the short window of time in which the chicken marinates before it hits the grill, the salt will break down some muscle protein, allowing the chicken to retain more moisture as it cooks.
 (See more on the science of brining here.)

 I set the chicken aside while I make my green sauce, a simple no-cook blend of jalapeños, cilantro, garlic, mayonnaise, sour cream, vinegar, lime juice, and a touch of extra-virgin olive oil.
-If you want to go the more authentic route, you could get yourself a jar or two of aji amarillo paste, made from distinctively yellow hot Peruvian chilies.
+If you want to go the more authentic route, you could get yourself a jar or two of ají amarillo paste, made from distinctively yellow hot Peruvian chilies.

 Well, as meat cooks, its muscle fibrils tighten up, squeezing out moisture.
-This is a problem with all meat, but particularly true of chicken breast, which has very little extra fat to protect it from drying out.
+This is a problem with all meat, but it's particularly true of chicken breast, which has very little extra fat to protect it from drying out.
 At the same time, we need to let the chicken cook long enough to brown properly if we want to get any flavor from that grill.
 The typical way to cook chicken would be to let it cook for a relatively even amount of time on both sides.
-The result is chicken that's not particularly well-browned on either side, and probably a little overcooked all the way through.
+The result is chicken that's not particularly well browned on either side, and probably a little overcooked all the way through.

 By letting the chicken spend most of its time on a single side, you get very deep browning on that side while maintaining plenty of moisture inside.
-The result is chicken that's juicy and flavorful, no tradeoffs required.*
+The result is chicken that's juicy and flavorful, no trade-offs required.*

 With the sauce made and the chicken cooked, all that was left was assembly.
 To start, I grilled up some sliced crusty buns until crisp and lightly charred.
 (I used the finish-at-home ciabatta buns from La Brea bakery, available up and down the West Coast.)
-Even though our chicken is juicy and our sauce has some fat in it, I felt like the sandwich could use a little more richness so I layered the bottom buns with some smashed avocado.
+Even though our chicken is juicy and our sauce has some fat in it, I felt like the sandwich could use a little more richness, so I layered the bottom buns with some smashed avocado.

-On top of that I laid down some thinly sliced red onions and some fresh, crisp romaine lettuce leaves.
+On top of that, I laid down some thinly sliced red onions and some fresh, crisp romaine lettuce leaves.

-Next went the chicken (two thin cutlets per sandwich!), and the top bun, slathered with plenty of that green sauce.
+Next went the chicken (two thin cutlets per sandwich!) and the top bun, slathered with plenty of that green sauce.